adriangb/xpresso/docs/advanced/dependencies/performance.md

 Now this endpoint will take ~0.1s to execute instead of 0.2s.

 !!! tip
-    You can only enable or disable parallel execution for an entire Operation.
+    You can only enable or disable concurrent execution for an entire Operation.
     This can't be applied to groups of dependencies individually.

 !!! note